-All of these strategies and supports ensure that all students (high achieving students, students with disabilities, English Language Learners, and/or students not maintaining academic standards) meet and/or exceed the high standards that we set at IVEA.
-In addition to the above-mentioned research-based practices, IVEA and the ICEF Home Office Instructional Team will continue to stay current on educational research is committed to providing professional development to teachers in order to implement current best practices in instruction.
+All of these strategies and elements of the IVMA educational program ensure that all students (high achieving students, students with disabilities, English Language Learners, and/or students not maintaining academic standards) meet and/or exceed the high standards that we set at IVMA.
+In addition to the above-mentioned research-based practices, IVMA and the ICEF Home Office

+Instructional Team will continue to stay current on educational research and are committed to providing professional development to teachers in order to implement current best practices in instruction.